thiswillbeyourgithub/GradioSearcher/README.md

 # gradioSearch

-A CLI tool for searching FAISS vector databases with a Gradio GUI interface.

 **Work in progress.**

+A WebUI tool for searching FAISS vector databases via a Gradio GUI interface.
+Made initially to inspect databases from [wdoc](https://github.com/thiswillbeyourgithub/wdoc).

 ## Installation